Out of Control: Reducing Probabilistic Models by Control-State Elimination

 \subsubsection{Transition Elimination}

-To simplify the presentation, we only consider the case where locations have exactly two commands and commands have exactly two destinations (the general case is treated in App.~\ref{app:general-elim}).
-The following construction is explained visually in Fig.~\ref{fig:trans_elim}.
+To simplify the presentation, we focus on the case of \emph{binary} PCFPs where locations have exactly two commands and commands have exactly two transitions (the general case is treated in \iftoggle{arxiv}{\Cref{app:general-elim}}{\cite{arxiv}}).
+The following construction is depicted in \Cref{fig:trans_elim}.
 Let $l \xrightarrow{\guard \to p_1:\update_1}l_1$ be the transition we want to eliminate and suppose that it is part of a command

-Intuitively, to remove the desired transition, we must move directly from $l$ to one of the possible destinations of $l_1$.
-Note that the respective probabilities are determined by the interaction of $\update_1$ with the guards of the commands available at $l_1$, say $\altguard_1$ and $\altguard_2$.
-More specifically, if after execution of $\update_1$ the guard $\altguard_1$ holds, then we know which destination to pick with which probability.
-In other words, at location $l$ we may consider the \emph{weakest precondition of $\update_1$ w.r.t.\ $\altguard_1$} ($\altguard_2$, resp.) in order to predict the guard evaluations at $l_1$ and thus the probability distribution over successor locations.
-To this end we remove the command $\gamma$ completely (and so not only the above transition) and replace it by two \emph{new} commands $\gamma_1$ and $\gamma_2$ which are defined as follows (Fig.~\ref{fig:trans_elim}, right):